Gout

 Long-term gout treatment aims to prevent gout attacks and complications by reducing the uric acid level.
 This may be done as follows:

-When a person has a gout attack the pain can be very debilitating and make many everyday activities impossible.
-Walking, cycling, putting shoes on or gripping and holding something may become a challenge.
-Over time, some patients develop a sense of when a new gout attack is about to occur.
+When a person has a gout attack, the pain can be very debilitating and make many everyday activities impossible.
+Walking, cycling, putting shoes on or gripping and holding things may become a challenge.

 Gout attacks can change one's own body image.
 In particular, it can be difficult for young people to have an illness which tends to be viewed as an older person's illness.